TL-System/plato/README.md

-## Plato: A New Framework for Federated Learning Research
+# Plato: A New Framework for Federated Learning Research

 Welcome to *Plato*, a new software framework to facilitate scalable federated learning research.

+## Installation

 ### Installing Plato with PyTorch